On a conjecture of Pappas and Rapoport: Introduction

 see Proposition \ref{Prop:NewtonOverHodge}.
 Following ideas of \cite[Section 4]{PappasRapoportRZSpaces}, we show the following (see Section \ref{Sec:Decomposition} for the notation). \begin{mainThm}[Theorem \ref{Thm:QuasiParahoricShtukas}] There is a finite decomposition

 \end{mainThm} For $\delta=1 \in \Pi_{\mathcal{G}}$, we have $\calgdeltacirc=\calgcirc$.
 In particular, this establishes the following corollary, which clarifies the relationship between the stack of $\mathcal{G}^\circ$-shtukas with one leg bounded by $\mu$ with that of $\mathcal{G}$-shtukas.
-We see that the image of $\shtgcircmu \to \shtgmu$ defines an open and closed substack $\shtgmuone \subset \shtgmu$. \begin{mainCor}[Corollary \ref{Cor:QuasiParahoricShtukas}] The morphism $\shtgcircmu \to \shtgmuone$ is a torsor for the abelian group $\pi_0(\mathcal{G}_\delta)^\phi$. \end{mainCor}
+We see that the image of $\shtgcircmu \to \shtgmu$ defines an open and closed substack $\shtgmuone \subset \shtgmu$. \begin{mainCor}[Corollary \ref{Cor:QuasiParahoricShtukas}] The morphism $\shtgcircmu \to \shtgmuone$ is a torsor for the abelian group $\pi_0(\mathcal{G})^\phi$. \end{mainCor}

-As explained above, Corollary \ref{Cor:IntroCor} allows us to prove that $\scrs_{K^\circ}\gx^{\lozenge /}$ is the fiber product of $\scrs_K\gx^{\lozenge /}$ with $\shtgcircmu$ over $\shtgmu$.
+As explained above, Corollary \ref{Cor:IntroCor} allows us to prove that $\scrs_{K^\circ}\gx^{\diamondsuit /}$ is the fiber product of $\scrs_K\gx^{\diamondsuit /}$ with $\shtgcircmu$ over $\shtgmu$.

 Let us close the introduction with some comments on the proof of Theorem \ref{Thm:IntroLocalModels}.
-Theorem \ref{Thm:IntroLocalModels} contains two separate assertions: That there exists a diagram as in \eqref{Eq:LocalModelDiagram} for $\scrs_{K^\circ}\gx$, and that the diagram recovers the one of \cite[\S 4.9.1]{PappasRapoportShtukas} at the level of v-sheaves.
+Both parts of Theorem \ref{Thm:IntroLocalModels} contain two separate assertions: That there exists a diagram as in \eqref{Eq:LocalModelDiagram} for $\scrs_{K}\gx$ (and $\scrs_{K^{\circ}}\gx$), and that the diagram recovers the one of \cite[Section 4.9.1]{PappasRapoportShtukas} at the level of v-sheaves.
 Our strategy is to verify both assertions for $\scrs_K\gx$, and then deduce the two simultaneously for $\scrs_{K^\circ}\gx$.

-Under the assumptions in Theorem \ref{Thm:IntroLocalModels}, the existence of a diagram \eqref{Eq:LocalModelDiagram} is proved for $\scrs_K\gx$ in \cite{KisinZhou}.
-Pappas and Rapoport point out that the construction of \textit{loc. cit.} provides a scheme-theoretic local model diagram in \cite[\S 4.9.2]{PappasRapoportShtukas}.
+Under the assumptions in Theorem \ref{Thm:IntroLocalModels}, the existence of a diagram \eqref{Eq:LocalModelDiagram} is proved for $\scrs_K\gx$ in \cite{KisinPappasZhou}.
+Pappas and Rapoport point out that the construction of \textit{loc. cit.} provides a scheme-theoretic local model diagram in \cite[Section 4.9.2]{PappasRapoportShtukas}.
 We verify this statement in Appendix \ref{Appendix:A}.

 Given a scheme-theoretic local model diagram for $\scrs_K\gx$, we obtain in particular a $\mathcal{G}$-torsor on $\scrs_{K^\circ}\gx$ by pullback, and we have to show this torsor admits a reduction of structure group to $\mathcal{G}^\circ$.
 Such a reduction exists at the level of v-sheaves by functoriality of the construction, so the crux of the argument is to show that this arises from a reduction at the level of schemes.
 This is done in Proposition \ref{Prop:KisinPappasConjecture}.